'Meticulous planning, domestic knowledge & global expertise' - How CFG India CEO Damian Willoughby helped concoct Mumbai City FC's ISL success! | Goal.com

 Global expertise and local knowledge

-"It has clearly been a really unique and challenging season for the entire league and all the clubs operating for such a long duration in a bio-secure bubble.
-It brings lots of different challenges.
-But we have been hugely fortunate.
-We have done a lot of preparations prior to our entry into the Indian football landscape and obviously spent a significant amount of time with the people who were already at the club," Willoughby told Goal.
+"It has clearly been a really unique and challenging environment for the entire league and all the clubs operating for such a long duration in a bio-secure bubble.
+It brings lots of different challenges, but we have been hugely fortunate to be able to operate safely and securely for over 160 days now in the fantastic surroundings here in Goa.
+We haddone a lot of preparations prior to our entry into the Indian football landscape and obviously spent a significant amount of time with the people who were already at the club," Willoughby told Goal.

-Those interactions with the people already at the club, including Mumbai City's Chief Technical Officer Watson Fernandes who has been with the club ever since its inception, were key.
+Those interactions with the people already at the club, including Mumbai City's Chief Operating Officer Kandarp Chandra and Director of Football Watson Fernandes who havebeen with the club ever since its inception, were key.
 Having realised that Watson and team had a good knowledge of the Indian football ecosystem, Willoughby's challenge was to bring them together with CFG's global expertise and translate it into building a squad capable of challenging for silverware.

 And that was a challenge he aced.

-"We moved from that moment (we knew) we were inheriting some really talented group of people like Watson who have been in the club for many years and that gave us a really strong basis to develop our own CFG knowledge and expertise around the league, the standard and the dynamics of this environment.
-So we started from a really solid base in terms of the people we already had at the club and then when you layer over that, I think the unique benefit of the City Football Group model is that we have this reservoir of knowledge and experience across the different facets in terms of sporting standpoint and also operation wise.
+"We knew we were inheriting some really talented people like Kandarp and Watson who have been in the club for many years and that gave us a really strong foundation from which to develop our own CFG knowledge and understanding of the league, the technical standard and the dynamics of this competition.
+So we started from a really solid base in terms of the people we already had at the club and then when you layer over that this reservoir of knowledge and experience from global football that is a really powerful concoction.
+That is the unique benefit of City Football Group in my view.

-"When you combine that strong domestic knowledge with the global expertise, I think that is a powerful concoction."

 Collective and collaborative effort